Home

 #Goodwill #buy #turned #historical #Roman #bust #years

-"I was just in search of anything that seemed fascinating," Young mentioned, and when she saw it, she knew she had to have it.
+"I was just searching for something that appeared attention-grabbing," Young said, and when she saw it, she knew she had to have it.

-"It was a cut price at $35, there was no purpose not to purchase it," Young stated.
-She told CNN Friday she has been reselling her antique finds since 2011.
+"It was a discount at $35, there was no motive to not purchase it," Young said.
+She instructed CNN Friday she has been reselling her antique finds since 2011.

 After the transaction, she knew she needed to do some digging to see if the piece had any historical past to it.